Trains to Southampton

 What train goes to Southampton?

-Trains to Southampton Central from London run from Waterloo Station, they run regularly and normally take just over an hour.
+Trains to Southampton Central from London depart from Waterloo Station, they run regularly and normally take just over an hour.

 How do I get to Southampton?

-South Western Railway runs most trains to Southampton Central, from Weymouth and London.
+South Western Railway operates most trains to Southampton Central, from Weymouth and London.
 There are also regular trains from Brighton run by Southern.